 Financial Inclusion Partnership

-Many people, particularly those living on low income, cannot access mainstream financial products such as bank accounts and low cost loans.
-They are more likely to use the alternative credit market and pay higher levels of interest, leading to financial and social exclusion and poverty.
+Many people can't access mainstream financial products such as bank accounts and low-cost loans.
+They are more likely to use the alternative credit market and pay higher levels of interest, which can lead to poverty and financial and social exclusion.

-The West Midlands is one of the areas across the country with significant numbers of people who do not have access to mainstream financial advice, affordable credit or banking.
+The West Midlands is one of the areas across the country with significant numbers of people who don't have access to mainstream financial advice, affordable credit or banking.

-In order to tackle these problems Birmingham City Council established a Financial Inclusion Partnership to tackle the problem of financial exclusion by working in partnership with key organisations such as Citizens Advice Bureau, Consumer Credit Counselling Service, Job Centre Plus, Credit Unions, Housing Associations, Banks and Utilities.
-The Financial Inclusion Partnership has developed a Financial Inclusion Strategy and Action Plan which outline our proposals to deliver financial inclusion in the City.
-The Financial Inclusion Strategy and Action Plan documents can be found below.
+To tackle these problems Birmingham City Council established a Financial Inclusion Partnership to tackle the problem of financial exclusion by working in partnership with key organisations such as the Citizens Advice Bureau, Consumer Credit Counselling Service, Job Centre Plus, Credit Unions, Housing Associations, Banks and Utilities.
+Visit our partners page to learn more about the organisations that contribute to Birmingham's Financial Inclusion Partnership.